The National Academy for IDEA Administrative Law Judges and Impartial Hearing Officers Established 2002

 10:45 a.m. – 12:00 p.m.
 Basic Hearing Procedures and Management: An Overview for New IDEA Administrative Law Judges and Impartial Hearing Officers – Deusdedi Merced, Managing Member, Special Education Solutions, LLC

-This nuts and bolts session introduces new IDEA ALJs/IHOs to the major IDEA federal statutory and regulatory requirements, including the various timelines and the hearing rights of the parties.
+This nuts-and-bolts session introduces new IDEA ALJs/IHOs to the major IDEA federal statutory and regulatory requirements, including the various timelines and the hearing rights of the parties.

 12:00 p.m. – 1:30 p.m.
 Lunch